-Wales call up Vaulks and Cabango
+Davies and Brooks out of Wales squad

-Wales: Will Vaulks and Ben Cabango called up for World Cup qualifiers
+Wales: Ben Davies and David Brooks ruled out of World Cup qualifiers

 Last updated on .From the section Wales

-Wales manager Robert Page has called up Will Vaulks and Ben Cabango for the World Cup qualifiers against Czech Republic and Estonia.
+Ben Davies and David Brooks have pulled out of Wales' squad for the World Cup qualifiers against the Czech Republic and Estonia because of illness.

-The pair replace Sheffield United's Rhys Norrington-Davies and Luton Town's Tom Lockyer who have withdrawn from the squad due to injury.
+Tottenham's Davies is the second left-back to withdraw, following Sheffield United's Rhys Norrington-Davies.

+Bournemouth attacking midfielder Brooks would have been in contention to start, with captain Gareth Bale ruled out by a hamstring injury.

+Wales had added Will Vaulks and Ben Cabango to the squad following Norrington-Davies and Lockyer's withdrawals, but have yet to call up replacements for Davies and Brooks.

-Swansea defender Cabango was omitted from the original squad having missed last month's games due to Covid-19.
+Swansea City defender Cabango was omitted from the original squad having missed last month's games because of Covid-19.

 For Cardiff City midfielder Vaulks it is a first call-up since Oct 2020.